dsyoonstat/STATS-607-Project3/BASELINE.md

 RuntimeWarning: overflow encountered in matmul
 RuntimeWarning: invalid value encountered in matmul
 ```
+The log file is saved as `log.txt`.
 These warnings occurred in **all three steps** of the pipeline—data generation, estimator computation, and metric computation—because certain intermediate BLAS operations briefly reached floating-point limits.

 However, all simulated datasets, estimator outputs, and computed metrics contained only valid values (no NaN/Inf).
 Thus, although numerical warnings were observed, they did not compromise the stability or correctness of the final simulation outcomes.

 # 6. Conclusion

 To reduce runtime, we focus on reducing the runtime of data generation, as the other steps are relatively fast, especially for large $p$.
-Therefore, we plan to implement two strategies: (1) Algorithmic improvement on data generation and (2) Parallelization.
+Therefore, we plan to implement two strategies: (1) Algorithmic improvement on data generation using Cholesky decomposition and (2) Parallelization.